JadeElMasri/Pothole-Detection-YOLOv8/README.md

 The model correctly predicted **77%** of the potholes while **23%** were predicted as background.

-In addition to that, **100%** of the background was predicted as potholes.
-This proves the limitations exhibited by the model
+In addition to that, All background-only images were misclassified as potholes, highlighting the model's bias due to limited clean road data.